Rao Birender Singh

 Themes

-Throughout his career, Rao Birender Singh advocated for the rights of farmers, underprivileged, minorities, and backward classes.
-As the chief of All India Yadav Maha Sabha, he raised demands for their representation in legislative bodies across the country.
+Throughout his career, Rao Birender Singh remained a strong voice for farmers, underprivileged communities, minorities, and backward classes.
+As the President of the All India Yadav Maha Sabha, he consistently advocated for their representation in legislative bodies and local institutions.